efeuentertainment/vigicad/README.md

   - Alternative with missing wires (UPS plug needs to be soldered to backside) https://aliexpress.com/item/33003433642.html
   - Alternative is to build a small board yourself using 2 rows x 6 pins headers and prototyping board (one slot as a spare)

-- 1x PH2.0 plug to connect the power distribution board to the UPS. plug depends on UPS.
+- 1x PH2.0 plug to connect the power distribution board to the ugeek v3 UPS. other UPS may have a different plug.
   - "2P" https://aliexpress.com/item/4000091077742.html

 - About 5x Single DuPont pin sleeves